bmmidei/SliceCast/models/README.md

 crossentropy with 3 classes.
 Class weights of [1.0, 10.0, 0.2].
 Trained on 40 epochs of
 1000 batches of 8 per epoch.
 Wiki Train set

+* 05_02_2019_2000_attn - Self attention mechanism on the output of sentence encoder.
+2
+stacked bidirectional LSTMs with output 256 each.
+Followed by Dense 256 relu with l2reg, Dense 128 relu with l2reg, Dense 64 relu with l2reg, Dense3 to Softmax and then categorical crossentropy with 3 classes.
+Class weights of [1.0, 9.0, 0.2].
+Trained on 25 epochs of 1000
+batches of 8 per epoch.
+Wiki Train set. (loss flatlined after a few epochs)